morrildl/warden/README.md

 This will let you identify which cert PEM you need to upload to de-whitelist the client.

+Once the HTTPS request completes, requests by the deleted certificate will immediately be rejected by the server.

 As with adding new certificates, you can, naturally, also revoke a certificate by simply deleting the appropriate `.pem` file from the Warden server.

-Once the HTTPS request completes, requests by the deleted certificate will immediately be rejected by the server.

 ### Granting and Removing Access to Specific Endpoints

-The seconds above manage the first layer of authentication, the TLS certificate whitelist.
+The commands above manage the first layer of authentication, the TLS certificate whitelist.
 If you wish to make use of Warden's second layer of authorization -- the `AuthorizedKeys` list for each endpoint -- then you will currently need to edit the JSON configuration file.